glblcd/material/hosting-platforms/PITCHME.md

 in the next stage.
 Feel free to dip in & out of the slides, or not use them at all.
 The ultimate answer, of course, is heroku ;)

+The lab for this section is to get the students webapp running on Heroku - so you could even do that *first* to introduce the motivation.

 ---
 ## Where does our code run?
 ```python mything.py```

 locally?

 ---